 Using my exemplary knowledge on how the larynx works and equipped with many years of singing experience, I love working as a vocal coach!
 Alongside teaching, I continue to sing myself, study, research and compile knowledge to pass on to the next generation.
 I am currently studying for an MA (Vocal Pedagogy) to be complete in 2020.

-My research was nominated as a finalist for the Van Lawrence Prize by the BVA in 2016, I spoke at the Voice Geek Conference 2018 and am showcasing my work at the upcoming Core Competencies Voice Training in London.
+My research was nominated as a finalist for the Van Lawrence Prize by the BVA in 2016, I spoke at the Voice Geek Conference 2018 and I took first prize for showcasing my work at the London College of Music “Teaching Singing in Higher Education – Core Competencies Voice Training”.

 I am a certified CoreSinging® Teacher, have attended Estill teacher Training Courses Level 1, 2 & 3 at The Royal Academy of Music, am a member of the British Voice Association, AOTOS, The Musicians Union, The European Voice Teachers Association and Music for Life.
 I hold a BA(Hons) in English Language and Linguistics from The University of Sheffield and a Postgraduate Certificate in Applied Professional Practice specialising in Vocal Pedagogy from Cardiff Metropolitan University.
 In 2018, I am continuing my MA study at The University of Wales Trinity Saint David.